 The Iron Cupcake: Earth prizes this month are from Etsy artists Lollipop Workshop, Cookie Sunshine, Lots of Sprinkles and Cakespy.
 Corporate prizes are from Fiesta Products, Hello, Cupcake, Jessie Steele, Cupcake Courier, and Taste of Home.
 For this month only we have an added bonus from Sweet Cuppin Cakes Bakery and Cupcakery Supply.

 Iron Cupcake: Earth is sponsored in part by 1-800-Flowers.

-In a small saucepan, combine the juice and cranberries.
+- For the cranberry buttercream: In a small saucepan, combine the juice and cranberries.
 Simmer over medium heat for 5 minutes, or until softened.
-Let cool and either strain cranberry juice, pressing the berries until most of the juice is gone, or chop the cranberries finley.
+Let cool and either strain cranberry juice, pressing the berries until most of the juice is gone, or chop the cranberries finely.

 - In a large bowl, combine the butter, sugar and vanilla.
 Beat with an electric mixer until light and creamy.
 Beat in the cranberries.
 Add more confectioners’ sugar for a firmer texture, if desired.
 Add red food coloring, if desired, for a brighter color.